fbahoken/cartogRaflow/README.md

 # Cartograflow
-Making thematic flowmap in R - Dealing with "spaghetti-effect"
+Filtering Matrices for Thematic Cartography in R - Dealing with "spaghetti-effect"

-This package is designed to create the so-called **flowmaps**, thematic origin-destination (OD) maps by filtering flow values.
+This package is designed to create the so-called **flowmaps**, thematic origin-destination (OD) maps by filtering matrices.
 It is based on different functions that are mainly used to prepare the flow dataset .
-The spatial objects processing are those of `{sp}` and the mapping elements are often those of `{Cartography}` except particular cases.
+The spatial objects processing are those of `{sp}``{sf}` and the mapping elements are often those of `{Cartography}` except particular cases.

 # List of functions